gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ### Course Breakdown

 1. Software requirements
+  - Pre-reqs
+  - reqs
-  - Pre-reqs -> reqs -> Architecture design -> Coding -> Testing
+  - Architecture design
+  - Coding
+  - Testing
 2. Software architecture design space (types of software structures, software elements, sofware connectors)
 3. Design Principles for sustainable systems
 4. How to approach practical problems using architecture design

 ### Last Year Final Exam

-5. Using appropriate design pricnciples, compare 2 designs in figure.
+1. Using appropriate design principles, compare 2 designs in the figure.
   Design A - interconnected, multi-directed, a lot of things depend on other things Design B - organized, singly directed, not a lot of interdependency

   Design B is better as it has low coupling high cohesion! :bowtie:

-6. Build simple software that translates Fahrenheit to Celcius.
+2. Build simple software that translates Fahrenheit to Celcius.
 Choose suitable architecture design.
     - not that hard :innocent:

-8. AI system.
+3. AI system.
 Algorithm has uncertainty therefore we need specific architecture.
 What wil be the most suitable architecture?

-9. Gives context for system, system to allow fire dept to follow fire situation in agricultural, forest, industrial areas.
+4. Given context for system, system to allow fire dept to follow fire situation in agricultural, forest, industrial areas.
 System will have sensors for each area.
     - choose appropriate software architecture

-### Grading and Textboook
+#### Grading and Textboook

 - Project
   - teams of 4-5 (not chosen by us :cold_sweat:)